Luunynliny/AoC/README.md

 ## About

-> [Advent of Code](https://adventofcode.com/) is an advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+> Advent of Code is an advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 >
 > &mdash; Eric Wastl

+This repository gathers all my participations throughout the different edition of the [Advent of Code](https://adventofcode.com/) event.

+My entries are not further optimized after completion, as I want them to reflect how I approach problems and write code on the fly.
+However, I try to always provide a solution that can produce the desired output in a reasonable amount of time.

 <p align="right"><a href="#top"><i>back to top</i></a></p>